-Duane Elgin: I think what I’ve suggested in the scenarios that I presented earlier, is that we’re in a time of of unraveling now, things are breaking down, they’re coming apart.
+Duane Elgin: I think what I’ve suggested in the scenarios that I presented earlier, is that we’re in a time of unraveling now, things are breaking down, they’re coming apart.
 And if things unravel enough, they come apart enough, well, then there’s not enough to hold the whole thing together.
 And if it can’t hold, it falls.
-And if we are in tremendous overshoot far beyond what’s the carrying capacity of the Earth, it won’t be just a small decline, it will be a grateful I feel that’s what’s coming for us.
-Probably him by the decade of the 2030s, maybe sooner.
+And if we are in tremendous overshoot far beyond what’s the carrying capacity of the Earth, it won’t be just a small decline, it will be a great fall I feel that’s what’s coming for us.
+Probably hmm by the decade of the 2030s, maybe sooner.
 But we’re going to go from a time of unraveling to a time of severe breakdown, a great fall, and then the deep collapse of civilization on the earth.
 And it’s that’s predictable I feel.
-And we can anticipate that and work with that, and move through that.
+And we can anticipate that and work with that and move through that.
 And that brings us really, in some ways to this last uplifting factor, which is simplicity, simplicity of living.
 And we already spoke about aliveness.
 And if we feel alive, making music, sharing food with one another, being in relationship with it with a loving and caring community, and so on.
-Being in nature, all these things are free, essentially free or simple.
+Being in nature, all these things are free, essentially free, or simple.
 Now, is that regress or progress?
 Well, I go to Arnold Toynbee, this extraordinary historian, wrote volume after volume on the history of the world.
 And he finally summarized these volumes of research and understanding in one principle.
-And he called it the law of progressive simplification, the law of progressive simplification.
-And he said, the measure of maturity and advance in a civilization is expressed in its ability to simplify the material aspects of life and give more energy and attention to the non material aspects of life, the ones that were just speaking about.
-So if we can advance reconciliation, and the humanities and so on, so if we can shift from a focus on materialism and consumerism, and into with simplicity, choice for simplicity, advancing our appreciation of these other dimensions of life than non material, that is a measure of a civilizations growth.
+And he called it the ‘law of progressive simplification’, the law of progressive simplification.
+And he said, the measure of maturity and advance in a civilization is expressed in its ability to simplify the material aspects of life and give more energy and attention to the non-material aspects of life, the ones that were just speaking about.
+So if we can advance reconciliation, and the humanities and so on, so if we can shift from a focus on materialism and consumerism, and into with simplicity, choiceful simplicity, advancing our appreciation of these other dimensions of life than non-material, that is a measure of a civilizations growth.

-Rick Archer: Yeah, if we can, that I guess it’s the big if, because by Toby’s definition, we’re not living in we’re not a very mature society, because we are extremely complex.
-And we have, you know, hugely complex systems of supply, you know, just in time supply chains.
-And I mean, baby formula has been big in the news recently, because a factory had to be shut down.
+Rick Archer: Yeah, if we can, that I guess it’s the big if, because by Toynbee’s definition, we’re not living in we’re not a very mature society, because we are extremely complex.
+And we have, you know, hugely complex systems of supply, you know, just- in- time supply chains and all that stuff, I mean, baby formula has been big in the news recently, because a factory had to be shut down.
 And Michigan because it wasn’t up to code or something.
 And all of a sudden, there’s this big shortage of baby formula.
 And they’re trying to fly it in from Zurich.
 And you know, so there’s so many things like that.
 I mean, if there were a huge solar flare, it could burn out all the Transformers in the electrical grid.
 And we don’t have backup transformers because no one has thought that we ought to have them on hand.
 And we wouldn’t have the means to create transformers if we had no electricity.
-So there are a lot of things like that that are very, you know, that we’re very dependent upon that.
-So far, we’ve been lucky.
+So there are a lot of things like that that are very, you know, that we’re very dependent upon that so far, we’ve been lucky.
 But you know, there are a number of things that could just go wrong, and then the dominoes would topple.